khan-rehan/Xylophone/README.md

 `Tap on it to hear different sounds(Every row represents different sound)`

-A one-to-one chat app built on Flutter with firebase authentication.

 For help getting started with Flutter, view the online [documentation](https://flutter.dev).

 You can check out the corresponding Google code lab [here](https://codelabs.developers.google.com/codelabs/flutter/index.html?index=..%2F..%2Findex#0).